(only for those who have received a user-ID and a password)

 The protection of data is guaranteed.
 Once the survey is concluded, the survey institute supplies the data to the FSO and is then contractually required to destroy them.
 The data are published by the FSO after having been anonymised (the identifiers do not contain any data).

 Data protection is guaranteed by the Federal Statistics Act (RS 431.01), the Ordinance on the Conduct of -Statistical Surveys (RS 431.012.1) and the Data Protection Act (RS 235.1).

 Prior to being interviewed, each household selected to participate in the SLFS receives a letter from the FSO.
 This letter explains the contents of the survey and how it will be conducted.
-Persons who doubt that they are actually part of the sample can phone the SLFS hotline (0800 00 25 26 from 10 - 11.30 a.m. and from 2 - 4 p.m.).
+From the 2nd interview onwards, if a person has given their email address, they will also be contacted by email from the following address: SLFS <email@example.com> for the follow-up to their participation.

 The FSO is well aware of the burden borne by the persons selected to take part in the survey.
 We make every effort to reduce the burden to the minimum without compromising our information mandate.
 Whenever possible, the FSO relies on data contained in administrative registers and guarantees the rotation of persons selected for surveys.
 But certain essential information that is not contained in the registers has to be collected by means of specific surveys.

 From now on, a person selected for the SLFS will participate 4 times over a period of 15 months.
 The first interview takes approximately 20 minutes, the 2nd and 4th interviews last approximately 10 minutes and the 3rd 15 minutes.

 In total, approximately 120,000 interviews will be conducted every year.